Unsure4/hello-world/README.md

 		// move the next prompt into variable currentPrompt currentPrompt = currentPrompt + 1;
 	}
-	//or else if we're at the end of the array else {
+	//or else if were at the end of the array else {
 		// put a new message into the html. showFinal();